Preparing youth for rewarding careers.

 Adobe Digital Academy

-Our Adobe Digital Academy provides underrepresented minority candidates with scholarships to attend web development education programs, internships with our engineering teams, and the possibility of full-time employment.
+Our Adobe Digital Academy provides nontraditional candidates with scholarships to attend web development education programs, the opportunity to interview for an internship with our engineering teams, and the possibility of full-time employment.